hipstas/ava_documentation/pages/SpreadsheetTemplates.md

 Column E: AV Label (optional if there is only one AV recording; mandatory if there is more than one AV recording)

 **Note:**
-The “pipe” can be found on an QWERTY keyboard to the right of the letter “P.”
+The “pipe” can be found on QWERTY keyboards to the right of the letter “P.”